Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 Despite these differences, the subjective experience of pain can feel similar, adding to the challenge of differentiating between the two.

 Tracking how fatigue, brain fog, or pain change over time can bring clarity when symptoms overlap.
-Human Health’s Symptom Tracker and Mood Tracker make it easier to spot trends and share them with your provider, giving you a clearer view of complex conditions like fibromyalgia and MS.
+The Human Health app’s symptom tracker makes it easier to spot trends and share them with your provider, giving you a clearer view of complex conditions like fibromyalgia and MS.

 Yes, it’s possible to be diagnosed with both fibromyalgia and MS, though it can be challenging to separate where one condition ends and the other begins.